 - Consider gaining valuable experience in the summer by participating in employment or an internship that is related to your career interests.

-- Familiarize yourself with the Center for Career and Professional Development's services and resources in the Library and online resources, such as career development presentations, Optimal Resume (an online guide to build your resume step by step), and specific resources for different majors.
+- Familiarize yourself with Career Services services and resources and online resources, such as career development presentations, Optimal Resume (an online guide to build your resume step by step), and specific resources for different majors.